ragardner/tksheet/DOCUMENTATION.md

 """
 # first row gets some new values and the index gets a new value also
 self.sheet[0].options(index=True).data = ["index val", "row 0 col 0", "row 0 col 1", "row 0 col 2"]

+# or instead using sheet.span() first row gets some new values and the index gets a new value also
+self.sheet.span(0, index=True).data = ["index val", "row 0 col 0", "row 0 col 1", "row 0 col 2"]

 # first two rows get some new values, index included
 self.sheet[0].options(index=True).data = [["index 0", "row 0 col 0", "row 0 col 1", "row 0 col 2"],